 Sin Athina is a great restaurant that, guess what, has views of the Acropolis from its rooftop.
 Have lunch here, or at one of several other nearby restaurants, before moving on.

-Depending on your interests, here are two different options for how to spend your afternoon.
+Depending on your interests, here are three different options for how to spend your afternoon.

 National Archaeological Museum